 Movements of each of these phenotypes are discussed separately below.

 Documentation: Specimen: UNSM ZM6281, 6 Jul 1892 Lincoln, Lancaster Co.

-In winter, most birds in western Nebraska are at least “salmon-colored” (Rosche 1994), with some occurring east to the Missouri River; perhaps some fairly pure collaris appear also in the west (Andrews and Righter 1992), although all collected specimens are intergrades (Rapp et al 1958).
-Many migrants and wintering birds are northern “yellow-shafted” birds that show very little intermediate character (Andrews and Righter 1992).
+In winter, most birds in western Nebraska are at least “salmon-colored” (Rosche 1994), with some occurring east to the Missouri River; perhaps some fairly pure canescens appear also in the west (Andrews and Righter 1992), although all collected specimens are intergrades (Rapp et al 1958).
+Most migrants and wintering birds are northern “yellow-shafted” birds (auratus and luteus) that show very little intermediate character (Andrews and Righter 1992).
 Two birds labeled borealis (=luteus) in the Hastings Municipal Museum (HMM 26960) were collected in Adams Co 9 Feb 1951.